AdrienVannson/doreisa-internship/report/report.typ

     caption: [Analysis with big chunks of data],
 ) <big-chunks-eval>

-The results are shown in @big-chunks-eval.
-We can notice that the overhead introduced by Doreisa is negligible compared to the effective computation time.
+We notice (@big-chunks-eval[figure]) that the overhead introduced by Doreisa is negligible compared to the effective computation time.

 The experiment was realized before the development of the iteration preparation mechanism.
 With this optimization, the Doreisa overhead could be further reduced.

 == Forced data movements

-For some computations, it is impossible to perform all the computations directly where the data is produced, and data movements are required.
-Consider the task of computing the sum of the coefficients of $M + f(M)$, where $f(M)$ is M flipped on its first axis.
+For some task graphs, it is impossible to perform all the computations where the data is produced, and data movements are required.
+Suppose that $M$ is a Dask array composed of three chunks (the chunk shape is $3 times 1$).
+Consider the task of computing the sum of the coefficients of $sin(M + tilde(M))$, where $tilde(M)$ is M flipped on its first axis.

-While this computation could technically be further optimized, Dask is not able to as shown on the task graph corresponding to this computation for an array with $3 times 1$ chunks, represented in @flip-sum-task-graph.
+To perform this computation, moving the chunk at position $(0, 0)$ and $(2, 0)$ is the same node is necessary.
+This data movement can be seen on the task graph produced by Dask (@flip-sum-task-graph[figure]), where two `add` nodes need both chunks.

 #figure(
     image("resources/flip-sum-task-graph.png", width: 50%),
     caption: [Task graph of a computation requiring data movements], ) <flip-sum-task-graph>

-@big-chunks-eval-data-movements shows the time taken to perform this computation with a chunk shape of $40 N times 1$, where $N$ is the number of nodes in the cluster.
-We can notice that due to the data movements required, each iteration takes more time than before, even if the actual computation is far simpler.
+@big-chunks-eval-data-movements shows the time taken to perform the same computation with a chunk shape of $40 N times 1$, where $N$ is the number of nodes in the cluster.
+Due to the data movements required, each iteration takes more time than before, even if the computation is simpler.

 #figure(
     image("resources/exp-06-data-movements.svg", width: 90%),
-    caption: [Analysis with big chunks of data, data movements required], ) <big-chunks-eval-data-movements>
+    caption: [Analyzing big chunks of data, data movements required], ) <big-chunks-eval-data-movements>

-Even if the total amount of transmitted data per iteration is proportional to the number of nodes in the cluster, the time per iteration doesn't grow: the high-performance network connecting the nodes of the supercomputer is performant enough not to become a bottleneck.
+Even if the total amount of transmitted data per iteration is proportional to the number of nodes in the cluster, the time per iteration does not grow: the high-performance network connecting the nodes of the supercomputer is performant enough not to become a bottleneck.

 == Integration with Parflow